jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 ----

 A `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError>`_ can be raised when a function is called with the wrong number of inputs.
-This means the function call does not match the :doc:`function</functions/functions>` signature.
+This means the function call does not match the :ref:`function<functions>` signature.

 * A function signature is the definition of the function which determines what inputs it accepts, for example